commonpike/fairpost/docs/Plugins.md

 a static `defaults`.
 The format of the defaults/settings differs per plugin.

-It's the platform that selects the plugins and its settings; some platform may allow you to add more plugins and/or change the settings.
+It's the platform source that defines the required plugins and its default settings; some platform may allow a user to add more plugins and/or change the settings.

 ## Calling a plugin